hamzapehlivan/cs559_project/README.md

    python iter.py --name optim --load_size 128 --crop_size 128 --dataset_mode custom --label_dir datasets/CelebA-HQ/test/labels --image_dir datasets/CelebA-HQ/test/images --label_nc 19 --no_instance --batchSize 8 --gpu_ids 3 --iter 0
     ```

 Here --iter controls number of iterative optimizations at test time.
+In the paper we used --iter 20.
+Note that iterative optimization takes
+approximately 4 hours for all evaluation images.

 3. The reconstruction images are saved at `./results/optim/` and the corresponding style codes are stored at `./styles_test/style_codes/`.